 Its al about getting the balance right – that way your organised schedule is much more likely to stick.

 Treading on eggshells?

-Now, I am at fault here for this, but I am totally obsessed with people taking their shoes off in my house.
-For me, its just wrong to tread in the dirt picked up from outside, and why on earth do I want to spend more time cleaning after people leave!
+Now, I’m totally obsessed with people taking their shoes off in my house.
+For me, it’s just wrong to tread in the dirt picked up from outside, and why on earth do I want to spend more time cleaning after people leave!?

-However, this leads to high stress levels (ever tried to ask a builder to take his boots off prior to an internal job!), and honestly, we have hard floors over most of the ground floor that can be mopped very quickly so I do need to lighten up a bit sometimes!
+However, this leads to high stress levels (ever tried to ask a builder to put boot covering on prior to an internal job!), and honestly, we have hard floors over most of the ground floor that can be mopped very quickly so I do need to lighten up a bit sometimes!

-With me its the no shoes policy, with others it can be hoovering everyday without fail, never having anything out of place, or even just having cushions all at right angles to each other (thats me too, but I digress!).
+With me it’s the no shoes policy, with others it could be hoovering everyday without fail, never having anything out of place, or even just having cushions all at right angles to each other (that’s me too, but I digress…).

 All these things are fine, and all well and good – but don’t actually NEED to be done so often or with such intensity for your home to still be clean, tidy and organised.

 Basically, if you have organised your home and your cleaning routine to within an inch of its life, and you are getting stressed about having people over, not because you’re embarrassed by the mess but because you actually don’t want the guests to mess the house up – then you have over organised!